-Executive The Leader and Members of the Cabinet collectively
+Executive

-form the Executive, and are legally responsible for implementing council policies within the budget and policy framework set by the Council.
-Decision taking may be delegated to individual Cabinet Members,
+The Leader and Members of the Cabinet collectively form the Executive, and are legally responsible for implementing council policies within the budget and policy framework set by the Council.
+Decision taking may be delegated to individual Cabinet Members, Cabinet Committees or to officers.

-Cabinet Committees or to officers.
+Executive functions

-Executive functions The powers and duties specified by law or in the responsibilities of the Leader, who may delegate them to the Cabinet, Cabinet Members, Chief Officers or Joint
+The powers and duties specified by law or in the Council's constitution that are the specific responsibilities of the Leader, who may delegate them to the Cabinet, Cabinet Members, Chief Officers or Joint Committees.